-While there are a lot of similarities between Litecoin and its more widely accepted competitor, bitcoin, Litecoin has a few distinct advantages when it comes to mining, transaction verification speed and security:
+While there are a lot of similarities between Litecoin and its more widely-accepted competitor, bitcoin, Litecoin states that it has a few distinct advantages when it comes to mining, transaction verification speed and security:

 - Higher volume of transactions.
 The Segregated Witness process increases the rate at which transactions are verified on the block, reducing the time for confirmation of payment from 10 minutes (for bitcoin) to 2.5 minutes (for Litecoin).